dayseanm04/Hospital-Network-Design-Project/change-log/00-Core-Layer/02-Replace-HS-CORE-Router-with-Layer3-Switch-for-EtherChannel.md

 When I started this hospital network design project the Hospital I used a **single routed link** between **HS-CORE-R1** and **HS-CORE-FW1**.
 If that link failed, the **entire hospital LAN would lose connectivity**, creating a single point of failure.

+To improve availability, I added an additional connection to the firewall.
+However, due to **Cisco Packet Tracer limitations**, I couldnt configured **Layer 3 EtherChannel** on the router (Cisco PAcket Tracer Limitation).